The Evelyn F. McKnight Brain Institute at the University of Miami

-Scientific Director, Dr. Tatjana Rundek is a Professor of Neurology, Epidemiology and Public Health with tenure, Vice Chair of Clinical Research, and Director of the Clinical Translational Research Division in the Department of Neurology of the University of Miami, Miller School of Medicine.
+Scientific Director and Evelyn F. McKnight Chair for Learning and Memory in Aging, Dr. Tatjana Rundek is a Professor of Neurology, Epidemiology and Public Health with tenure, Vice Chair of Clinical Research, and Director of the Clinical Translational Research Division in the Department of Neurology of the University of Miami, Miller School of Medicine.
 She holds a secondary faculty appointment at the Department of Neurology at Columbia University in New York.
-Dr. Rundek is a stroke neurologist, clinical researcher and principal investigator of several NIH/NINDS funded R01 grants on genetic determinants of carotid atherosclerosis and stroke.

-A comprehensive longitudinal database registry for patients with age-related memory disorders and dementias.
+This comprehensive longitudinal database registry includes patients with age-related memory disorders and dementias.
 Participants are enrolled from the University of Miami Memory Disorders Clinic, a collaborative effort between Neurology and Psychiatry & Behavioral Sciences.
 The databank collects information on patient demographics, clinical assessments, medical history, genetic risk factors, imaging data and treatment modalities.

 Identification of Biomarkers for Early Diagnosis of Cognitive Impairment in the Elderly

-Study aiming to identify new biomarkers that can be detected in participants who are at risk of developing dementia and/or who have cognitive impairment.
+This ongoing study aims to identify new biomarkers that can be detected in participants who are at risk of developing dementia and/ or who have cognitive impairment.

 Evaluating Frailty as a Preventive Measure in Maintaining Quality of Life in Aging

-Research focusing on a clinical and community cohort of aging adults and evaluating their propensity towards being determined non-frail, pre-frail and frail.
-The goal is early detection and prevention of frailty symptoms and clinical characteristics.
+This frailty research evaluates a clinical and community cohort of aging adults to determine their propensity towards being non-frail, pre-frail and frail, with the goal of early detection and prevention of frailty symptoms and clinical characteristics.